strapdata/elasticsearch-hadoop/README.md

 This is a modified version of the Eleasticsearch-hadoop connector for [elassandra](https://github.com/vroyer/elassandra).
 See elassandra documentation for more information.

+## Limitations

+Because Elassandra is masterless, when many spark workers concurrently create the same new index, only the first mapping update succeed and subsequent updates failed with an IndexAlreadyExistsException.
+To avoid such error, it is recommended to set *es.index.auto.create = false* and to manage index creation in your application code.

 ## Requirements
 Elasticsearch (__1.x__ or higher (2.x _highly_ recommended)) cluster accessible through [REST][].
 That's it!
 Significant effort has been invested to create a small, dependency-free, self-contained jar that can be downloaded and put to use without any dependencies.
 Simply make it available to your job classpath and you're set.